 There are also other tours around Gettysburg like the Historic Philly walking tour where you’ll journey back in time to historic Philadelphia during the heyday of such historical figures like George Washington, Benjamin Franklin, Thomas Jefferson, and all their revolutionary collaborators.
 This two-hour tour will regale you with 30 stories and an incredible 39 deep dive as you discover the origins of the iconic Liberty Bell and relive the battle for American independence!
 Start at the Philadelphia City Hall and learn everything about the Independence Hall, the birthplace of America, and the oldest street in the city—Elfreth’s Alley!

 Explore the world in a new and innovative way with the Action Tour Guide Self-Guided Driving and Walking Tours, an audio guide, map, and tour book—all in one neat package!
 Turn your phone into a personal tour guide as this app offers a fully guided experience.
 You’ll feel like a local is standing right next to you, giving you personalized, turn-by-turn, fully-guided tours all over the world.
 Downloadable at the Google Play Store, you’ll find the tours highly engaging, exceptionally researched, and prepared by expert local guides.
-Download the Gettysburg Auto Tour app on Google Play Store or AppStore to learn more about the battle.
+Download the Gettysburg Auto Tour app on the Google Play Store or AppStore to learn more about the battle.